CyberFlameGO/svnpython/Doc/library/tarfile.rst

 .. method:: TarFile.open(...)

    Alternative constructor.
-The :func:`tarfile.open` function is actually a shortcut to this classmethod.
+The :func:`open` function on module level is actually a shortcut to this classmethod.
+See section :ref:`tarfile-mod` for details.

 .. method:: TarFile.getmember(name)